wp-plugins/orange-soda-keyword-density/readme.txt

 == Upgrade Notice ==

 = 1.1 =
 The first release has broken links.
 Upgrade to 1.1 for the links to be fixed.
 This update is necessary for the tool to work.
-I apologize for the release mistake.
+I apologize for the release mistake. s